Yashuuuuuuuu/Book-CRUD/Todo_api_assignment-main/README.md

     Method      Route                                     Functionality
 1. GET     ->    http://127.0.0.1:5000/               ->   It's home route just for testing purpose
-2. GET     ->    http://127.0.0.1:5000/todo/list      ->   This route is come back with a list of All the tasks
+2. GET     ->    http://127.0.0.1:5000/book/list      ->   This route is come back with a list of All the tasks
-3. POST    ->    http://127.0.0.1:5000/todo/add       ->   This route is used to add a task into DB, You need to send a JSON Object from Postman with paramater name, description.
+3. POST    ->    http://127.0.0.1:5000/book/add       ->   This route is used to add a book into DB, You need to send a JSON Object from Postman with paramater name, description.
-4. GET     ->    http://127.0.0.1:5000/todo/<taskId>   ->  This route is used to retrieve a task that have id = taskId pass as params by the route
+4. GET     ->    http://127.0.0.1:5000/book/<BookId>   ->  This route is used to retrieve a book that have id = BookId pass as params by the route
-5. PATCH   ->    http://127.0.0.1:5000/todo/update/<taskId> -> This route is used to update status of task
+5. PATCH   ->    http://127.0.0.1:5000/book/update/<bookId> -> This route is used to update status of Book
-6. DELETE  ->    http://127.0.0.1:5000/todo/delete/<taskId> -> This route is used to delete a task from Db that have id = taskId
+6. DELETE  ->    http://127.0.0.1:5000/book/delete/<bookId> -> This route is used to delete a task from Db that have id = BookId